EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/about-user-guide.rst

 to manage them through Systemd services.
 You will find here:

   * How to manage the Ethereum client Systemd services and other common tasks
-  * Detailed info about the Execution Layer clients (formerly Ethereum 1.0 clients) and how to run them
+  * Detailed info about the Execution Layer clients (formerly known as Ethereum 1.0 clients) and how to run them
-  * Detailed info about the Consensus Layer clients (formerly Ethereum 2.0 clients) and how to run them
+  * Detailed info about the Consensus Layer clients (formerly known as Ethereum 2.0 clients) and how to run them
   * How to run and configure other Ethereum related software

 .. warning::